zopencommunity/gitport/README.md

 If no encoding is specified, the default UTF-8 encoding is used and all files are tagged as ISO8859-1.

+To find out all of the supported encodings, run `iconv -l`.

 ### Binary files
 To specify a binary encoding, you can use the binary attribute as follows:
 ```